deployKF/website/content/guides/platform/deploykf-gateway.md

           issuerName: "my-cluster-issuer"
     ```

-??? steps "Configure TLS - _Ingress_"

-    This section explains how to configure TLS for your Ingress (if you are using one).

-    !!! warning "Both Istio Gateway and Ingress need valid TLS"

-        Pods which are in the [Istio mesh](https://istio.io/latest/about/service-mesh/) use hairpinning (via [this Istio `ServiceEntry`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/templates/manifests/deploykf-core/deploykf-istio-gateway/templates/gateway/ServiceEntry-gateway.yaml)) to access the gateway without leaving the cluster.
-        This means that even if your Ingress has a valid TLS certificate, if you do not _Configure TLS for the Istio Gateway_, you may see certificate errors when accessing services from within the cluster.

-    ---
+### Configure TLS for Kubernetes Ingress

-    How you configure TLS for your Ingress will depend on which Ingress controller you are using.
+If you are [exposing with a Kubernetes Ingress](#expose-with-kubernetes-ingress), how you configure TLS for your Ingress depends on which Ingress controller you are using.
 Please refer to the documentation for your platform.

-    !!! tip "Share Certificate with Istio Gateway"
+!!! info "Share Certificate with Istio Gateway"

     In some cases, your Ingress can use the same TLS certificate as the Istio Gateway.

     By default, a Kubernetes `Secret` named `deploykf-istio-gateway-cert` which contains the certificate is found in the `deploykf-istio-gateway` namespace, managed by [this `Certificate`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/templates/manifests/deploykf-core/deploykf-istio-gateway/templates/gateway/Certificate.yaml) resource.
     If your Ingress controller supports referencing a Kubernetes `Secret` for TLS certificates, you can use this `Secret` to share the certificate with your Ingress.